-What support will the school offer to me as a parent of a child with SEN?
+What support will the school offer me as a parent of a child with SEN?

-- We would like you to talk to your child’s form teacher regularly so we know what they are doing at home and we can tell you about what we are doing in school.
-This is to ensure that we are doing similar things to support your child both at home and school and can share what is working in both places.
+- We would like you to talk to your child’s form teacher regularly so we know what they are doing at home, and we can tell you about what we are doing in school.
+This is to ensure that we are doing similar things to support your child at home and school and can share what works in both places.

 - All information from outside professionals will be discussed with you.
 The SENCo will also arrange to meet with you to discuss any new assessments and ideas suggested by outside agencies for your child.

-- If your child is undergoing Statutory Assessment you will also be supported by the Children’s Services Inclusion advisors.
+- If your child is undergoing Statutory Assessment, the Children’s Services Inclusion advisors will also support you.
 They will ensure that you fully understand the process.

 How have we made this school physically accessible to children with SEN?

-- The school is accessible to children with physical disability via ramps.
+- The school is accessible to children with physical disabilities via ramps.

-How will the school support my child when they are leaving this school or moving on to another class?
+How will the school support my child when they leave this school or moving on to another class?